jesseleite/vim-agriculture/README.md

 # Vim Agriculture 🚜

-A vim plugin to improve the project search experience when using tools like [ag](https://github.com/ggreer/the_silver_searcher).
+A vim plugin to improve the project search experience when using tools like [ag](https://github.com/ggreer/the_silver_searcher) and [rg](https://github.com/BurntSushi/ripgrep).

 # Rationale